Reference this page when your girlfriend, wife, mommy, or communist barista tells you they read on the Internet that Jack Donovan was a bad man.

 I believe men and women are different.
 My work is about men, and I am proud of the fact that I have helped thousands (if not tens of thousands) of men around the world improve their lives.
 If women find my work valuable — and some do — that’s great too.

 I believe in freedom, free speech, the right to bear arms, free association and self-determination.
 These used to be “liberal” values.
 They are absolutely American values, and I believe that preserving the integrity original Bill of Rights is something the majority of Americans can and should be passionate about protecting.
+I wrote about this in a longer essay several years ago.

 I was associated with the Virginia-based folkish heathen organization known as The Wolves of Vinland from approximately 2014-2018.
 I resigned from the Wolves of Vinland in late 2018.